 OVERVIEW: The 11th Hour Project’s climate and energy program seeks to reduce reliance on fossil fuels and accelerate the use of renewable energy in the United States.

-- Amy Rao, President
+- Amy Rao, President, 11th Hour Project

 - Joe Sciortino, Executive Director